Irbene

-Irbene is a ghost town in Ance parish, northwestern Latvia.
-In 1971, the Soviet Union established a secret radar center "Звезда" ("Star" in Russian; later acquired by Ventspils Starptautiskais Radioastronomijas Centrs in 1990s) and built a settlement for military officers and their families, naming it Irbene because of nearby river Irbe.
+Irbene is a ghost town (legally - village) in Ance Parish, Ventspils Municipality in northwestern Latvia.
+In 1971, the Soviet Union established the secret radar center Zvezda (Звезда, lit.
+'Star') and built a settlement for military officers and their families, naming it Irbene because of nearby river Irbe.

 The town had a school, shop, sport and concert halls.
 However, the town was not marked on maps.
 Only the holders of a special permit were able to access Irbene.

 After the withdrawal of the Soviet Army in 1993 the town became abandoned.

+Zvezda was later acquired by the Ventspils International Radio Astronomy Centre in 1990s and is still in operation.